networknext/next/docs/deploy_to_production.md

 Wait until all certificates are in the "ACTIVE" state before going to the next step.

-## 4. Setup the production relays and database
+## 4. Setup the relays and database

 Run the terraform script: